aka Brycething, aka Bryce Krispies

 and I'll also admit caricature was never my strongpoint.

-His first appearance in one of my comics was as the "man who couldn't
+appearance in one of my comics was as the "man who couldn't

 feed the cat", a reputation he has yet to live down.
 Well,